mrdarip/tasdks/whyIsntThisWorking.md

 - Maybe approximating it to something like spotify UI would give user a familiar experience
 - Main screen should be less monotone and more distinct
   - Design a new page layout
-- Implement a settings page
+- Implement a settings screen
+- Implement a help screen
+- Implement a about screen
+- Implement a feedback screen
+- Implement a tutorial screen
+- Implement a statistics screen

 - Playlists need to be implemented
   - Allow skipping to next subtask